Haomin-plusAI/CarND-Path-Planning-Project/writeup.md

 ## Attempting to drive vehicle in lane without colliding with other vehicles

+This is achieved by making sure we have the appropriate cost functions with the suitable weights, so that it is more costly to drive faster than the vehicle in front as this would reduce the distance between our two vehicles and cause an earlier potential collision.

+However, if our ego vehicle matches the speed of the vehicle ahead and the distance between the two is higher than our configured threshold, then the ego vehicle will stick to the current lane and drive at a speed that matches that of the vehicle ahead

 ## Determining whether reference vehicle will collide with another car